dotnet/maui-samples/README.md

 ### iOS from Visual Studio

-To build and debug .NET 6 iOS applications from Visual Studio 2019 you must manually intall the .NET 6 SDK and iOS workloads on both **Windows and macOS** (Mac build host).
+To build and debug .NET 6 iOS applications from Visual Studio 2019 you must manually install the .NET 6 SDK and iOS workloads on both **Windows and macOS** (Mac build host).

 If while connecting Visual Studio to your Mac through XMA you are prompted to install a different version of the SDK, you can ignore that since it refers to the legacy one.

-> Note: currently only the iOS simulator is supported (not the remoted simulator).
+> Note: currently only the iOS simulator is supported (not the remote simulator).

 ### Mac Catalyst from Visual Studio for Mac